DarkEnergySurvey/bpz/systematic_tests/readme.txt

 Script Details
 ==============
 3.1)
-This script loads in RA/Dec + every other column "Col1" of a fits file in turn, and generates a healpix mask of Col1.
+This script loads in RA/Dec + every other column "Col1" of a fits file in turn, and generates a healpix map of Col1.
 You can decided how to compress the data in each pixel. the default is to take the numpy.mean vaule of all Col1 data in each pixel, but you may want to count the number of data in each pixel, so use 'len' or identify the stdev of Col1 in each pixel, so use numpy.std , or your own statistic.

 Example: